GAM-team/GAM/wiki/Vault-Takeout.md

 The `query <QueryVaultCorpus>` option can still be used but it is much simpler to use the following options.

 For `corpus drive`, you can specify advanced search options:
-* `includeshareddrives False` - Do not include Shared Drives in the search, this is the default.
+* `includeshareddrives False` - Files in shared drives are not included in the hold, this is the default
-* `includeshareddrives True` - Include Shared Drives in the search.
+* `includeshareddrives True` - Files in shared drives are included in the hold

 For `corpus mail`, you can specify search terms to limit the search.
 * `terms <String>` - [Vault search](https://support.google.com/vault/answer/2474474)